Project 3: Backyard Bug Hunt

 Board Design

-Our game had to be physical, match our Disney short, and be done within a three-week time limit.
+The game needed to be physical, based on our Disney short, and completed within three weeks.

 Design